 “We’re going out.
 I’m not ready for a full day’s work.”

-“How about you put in an hour before lunch and we take the afternoon off.
+“How about you put in an hour before lunch.
+We’ll take the afternoon off.
 I have a hankering for Tommy’s and some downtown roof-top sight-seeing.”

 “Now, that’s funny, too.”

 We got down to work.
 While John answers calls and organized future meetings, I come up with a list of 50’s pop songs, all dance-able.
 When he has been off the phone awhile, I knock and sit in his office.